 - 1. Communicate and work with teachers and school staff on an ongoing basis to be involved and support my child's learning. - 2.
-Support your child's learning volunteer in their classroom; participate, as appropriate, in decisions related to their education, guide positive use of extracurricular time. - 3.
-Make sure my child is at school every day and on time, unless he/she is ill. - 4.
-Provide a quiet place and time to do schoolwork and encourage my child to complete schoolwork. - 5.
-Attend parent/teacher conferences and other school activities.
+Support my child's learning -- volunteer in their classroom; participate, as appropriate, in decisions related to their education, guide positive use of extracurricular time. - 3.
+Provide a quiet place and time to do homework and encourage my child to complete it. - 4.
+Make sure my child is at school every day and on time, unless he/she is sick. - 5.
+Make sure my child gewts at least 9-11 hours of sleep to maximize learning. - 6.
+Monitor and regulate time spent on technology and social media. - 7.
+Encourage my child to treat everyone with respect at all times.